kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 Nevertheless it is possible to change `metadata.managedFields` through an `Update` operation.
 Doing so is highly discouraged, but might be a reasonable option to try if, for example, the `managedFields` get into an inconsistent state (which clearly should not happen).

-### Operations
+#### Conflicts

+#### Manager

+#### Apply and Update

 The two operation types considered by this feature are `Apply` (`PATCH` with content type `application/apply-patch+yaml`) and `Update` (all other operations which modify the object).
 Both operations update the `managedFields`, but behave a little differently.

 For instance, only the apply operation fails on conflicts while update does not.
 Also, apply operations are required to identify themselves by providing a `fieldManager` query parameter, while the query parameter is optional for update operations.

 An example object with multiple managers could look like this: